abooij/kristina-auke/index.markdown

 ### Venue
 Our whole wedding day will take place in the heart of Prague in [Villa Richter](https://www.villarichter.cz/en/).

+### Accommodation
+There is unfortunately no accommodation at Villa Richter.
+We recommend looking for options either in the direct neighborhood or areas easaly reachable from the metro A stop Malostranská which is 250m from the venue.

+### Arrival

 <!---
 ### Program
 tbd